Castration: Chemical castration

-Animals
+Other animals

 Humans commonly castrate domestic animals not intended for breeding.

 Domestic animals are usually castrated to avoid unwanted or uncontrolled reproduction; to reduce or prevent other manifestations of sexual behaviour such as defending the herd from humans and other threats, or intra-herd aggression (e.g. fighting between groups of entire (uncastrated) males of a species); or to reduce other consequences of sexual behavior that may make animal husbandry more difficult, such as boundary/fence/enclosure destruction when attempting to get to nearby females of the species.

 Male horses are usually castrated (gelded) using emasculators, because stallions are rather aggressive and troublesome.
 The same applies to male mules, although they are sterile.
 Male cattle are castrated to improve fattening and docility in feedlots or for use as oxen.

 Breeding individuals are kept entire and used for breeding: they may fetch higher prices when sold.

 Livestock may be castrated when used for food to prevent indiscriminate breeding, control aggression, and improve meat and carcass quality.
 In domestic pigs the undesirable odour or taint of uncastrated males, called boar taint, is caused by androstenone and skatole concentrations stored in the fat tissues of the animal after sexual maturity.
 Boar taint is only found in a small minority of pigs and can be controlled through breeding selection, diet and management.
 It is released when the fat is heated and has a distinct odor and flavor that is widely considered unpalatable to consumers.
 Consequently, in commercial meat production, male pigs are either castrated shortly after birth or slaughtered before they reach sexual maturity.
 Recent research in Brazil has shown that castration of pigs is unnecessary because most pigs do not have the 'boar taint'.
 This is due to many breeds of pigs simply not having the heredity for the boar taint and the fact that pigs are normally slaughtered at a young market weight.

 In the case of pets, castration is usually called neutering, and is encouraged to prevent overpopulation of the community by unwanted animals, and to reduce certain diseases such as prostate disease and testicular cancer in male dogs (oophorectomy in female pets is often called spaying).
 Testicular cancer is rare in dogs, and also prostate problems are somewhat common in castrated male dogs when they get older.
 Neutered individuals have a much higher risk of developing prostate problems in comparison to intact males.
 Castrated male cats are more likely to develop an obstruction in their urethra, preventing them from urinating to some degree.
 A specialized vocabulary has arisen for neutered animals of given species: